WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 An exception is raised if `expression` is not None or a valid regular expression.

-An exception is raised if a column from `cols` is not a column of a signal file.
+An exception is raised if a column from `column_names` is not a column of a signal file.

 An exception is raised if `sampling_rate` is less than or equal to 0.

-An exception is raised if `high` or `low` are higher than 1/2 of `sampling_rate`.
+An exception is raised if the limits in `passband_edges` are higher than 1/2 of `sampling_rate`.

-An exception is raised if `high` is not higher than `low`.
+An exception is raised if the upper limit of `passband_edges` is not higher than the lower limit.

 An exception is raised if `min_segment` is longer than a signal recording.